-You can find these jobs on Craiglist or sign up with a promo company.
+You can find these jobs on Craigslist, or sign up with a promo company.
 They put out a “breakdown,” you send them your headshot, and they “cast” you.
 You might spend the day handing out flyers in Times Square or hosting a cocktail event at a restaurant.

 I know a lot of actors who do this and find it very rewarding—if you are willing to set ego aside and be prepared to do someone else’s chores.

 Get your license and start looking to match potential renters with landlords.
 It’s a tough market, and you work on commission, but if you get your foot in the door, this can be a great side gig.

 You’ve seen “Party Down,” right?
 Paid by the hour, plus tips.
 Different locations every time.

 You can freelance or work for a staffing company, and they will match you up with parents looking for private tutors in specific subjects.
 Maybe that geometry class will come in handy, after all!

 Your friends are actors, right?
 Help them with their demo reels!
 If you have a Mac, go take a free iMovie seminar at the Apple store, and become a master video editor.
 It will come in handy for the rest of your career, and someone always needs footage edited.

 It’s all about finding what works for you, what makes you happy, and what you are willing to put up with while you pursue your dream.
-Until you land your first big job (and maybe even after), it’s about living paycheck to paycheck, day to day, scrambling around from job to job, memorizing lines, racing to student film auditions, looking for agents, doing free theater, and living a “freelance” lifestyle, making yourself available and ready for when that big opportunity presents itself.
+Until you land your first big job (and maybe even after), it’s about living paycheck to paycheck, day to day, scrambling around from survival job to survival job, memorizing lines, racing to student film auditions, looking for agents, doing free theater, and living a “freelance” lifestyle, making yourself available and ready for when that big opportunity presents itself.